 Attempted credits - All credits in which a student has registered are considered attempted credits whether or not the course is completed.
-Repeated courses as well as grades of F, course withdrawals (W), courses from which a student has been dropped for non participation (WP/WF), courses with no credit received (NC) and courses that are not completed (I, E and T) at the end of the semester are included as attempted.
+Repeated courses as well as grades of F, course withdrawals (W), courses with no credit received (NC) and courses that are not completed (I, E and T) at the end of the semester are included as attempted.

 Incomplete credits (I) - Credits which are attempted, but not completed (I) are included as attempted credits.
 If an undergraduate course remains incomplete by the end of the second week of the following term, the class is coded as a failure (F).
 Graduate students must clear incompletes by the end of the following term.
-Any student who receives an Incomplete (I) in any course must notify the

-Office of Student Financial Services when the (I) is changed into a letter grade in order for the credits earned to count toward the quantitative standard of performance.
+Any student who receives an Incomplete (I) in any course must notify the Office of Student Financial Services when the (I) is changed into a letter grade in order for the credits earned to count toward the quantitative standard of performance.